WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Hide existing comments if there are any.
+* Filter the comments link in the Meta widget if it is enabled.

 = 1.5 =
 * Remove the comments feed link from the head in WP 4.4 and higher.